Documentation of the Cosao Language Focused on Traditional Biological and Ecological Knowledge around Wild Mushrooms in Yunnan, China

 Adults can find different mushrooms in mountains because they have some biological and ecological knowledge annually.

-The deposit focuses on the above mentioned characteristics which reflect spontaneous language use in the form of monologues and dialogues.
+The collection focuses on the above mentioned characteristics which reflect spontaneous language use in the form of monologues and dialogues.
 The recordings have captured in their life either in the village or in the mountains nearby.
 The files included personal life stories, plant-codes use experiences, mushroom-picking and cooking experiences, explaining soil with its environment, e.g. In ELAN files, each bundle contains a video, an audio recording, word and PDF documents with interlinear transcriptions in 6 tiers.
 In MP4 files, there are three tiers which can be seen on the screen which might help younger generations to learn their mother tongue.
 The pictures related this project compiled with themes and output in videos.
 Most pictures have brief explanations.
 In this way, it might help audience to understand what the pictures mean.
-This deposit also includes electronic picture-book with some tropical plants and mushrooms.
+This collection also includes electronic picture-book with some tropical plants and mushrooms.
 The total length of the videos is 42 hours and audios is 17 hours.
 20 hours of the recordings have already been transcribed.
 They are available to be openly accessed by any user of ELAR, without restriction.
 The more materials will be collected and transcribeds in the process of the project.

-The videos and audios for this deposit was collected from December, 2018.
+The videos and audios for this collection was collected from December, 2018.
 But the Cosao language research actually started in the end of 2012.
 Therefore, some pictures captured from 2013 to 2018.
 Bibo BAI, Xiangming XU and Ming YIN are the principal investigators, who went to the village many, many times, have witnessed a great change in many aspects in the last seven years.

 Acknowledgement and citation